 I have no knowledge of what happened to these men after Cornell photographed them and I am sure you haven’t the patience for speculative-art-historio-speak.

 As early as 1954 Cornell was working on a story for Life about the education of developmentally disabled children and young adults.
-This feature was a breakthrough, for until then the subject had been regarded by most American magazines as taboo.
+Up and to that point in time, the subject had been regarded by most American magazines as taboo.
+The feature was a breakthrough.

 In 1966, in memorial to his brother, Robert, and out of his “professed growing anxiety about the diminishing relevance of photojournalism in light of the increasing presence of film footage on television news” Cornell founded the Fund for Concerned Photography.
 In 1974, this ideal found a bricks and mortar home on 5th Ave & 94th Street in New York: The International Center for Photography.

 This institutional limbo that eventually gave rise to one of the world’s most important photography organisations was not a quiet period for Cornell.
 In 1972, he was commissioned to Attica, NY, to document visually the conditions of the prison.
-Capa presented his evidence to the McKay report which investigated the cause of the bloody uprising the previous year.
+Capa presented his evidence to the McKay report (PDF, Part 1, pages 8-14) the body investigating the cause of the unrest.
 Cornell narrates his personal observations while showing his photographs to the commission.
-(PDF, Part 1, pages 8-14)

-At a time when, the photojournalist community seems to have crises of confidence and purpose at an alarming rate, it would be wise to embrace the spirit and slow accumulation of accomplishments that Cornell Capa espoused and secured.
+At a time when, the photojournalist community seems to have crises of confidence and purpose at an alarming rate, it would be wise to embrace his spirit in full recognition his slow accumulation of remarkable accomplishments.

 Rest In Peace, Cornell.